Trying a Harness On

 Climbing harnesses are made in different sizes and shapes with different amounts of padding.
-It's worth going to your local shop and trying some on rather than ordering online, if you can.
+It's worth going to your local shop and trying some on rather than ordering online.

-The harness needs to go small enough to be tight over a t-shirt, with enough adjustment to get it on easily or wear a jacket underneath too.
+The waist belt should fit around the smallest part of your waist, above your hips.
+It needs to adjust small enough to fit tight over a t-shirt, with enough adjustment to get it on easily or wear a jacket underneath too.

 If the rise is too short, you won't be able to get the waist belt all the way up to the smallest part of your waist.